Projects of our Scholarship Holders

 Although this judicial truth-finding process is accessible for the public, the results of the investigation are hardly known within the Colombian population.
 This lack of knowledge means that large sections of the civilian population are not aware of the causes and consequences of the armed conflict in Colombia.

-- the complete verdicts and a summary of the key information
+- The complete verdicts and a summary of key information

 - Audio recordings from the testimony of the victims

-The website is intended to be a digital tool that can also be used for history lessons at Colombian schools and universities.
+With this national and internally public website, I intend to facilitate the search for information about the armed Columbian conflict.
+The website is intended to be a digital tool that can also be used for history lessons at Columbian schools and universities.

 I am convinced that the civilian population needs to know what really happened during the armed conflict to achieve the goal of peace in my country.
 It is an important step to prevent that the war crimes and crimes against humanity that have shaken my country for decades continue. ”